Link Search Menu Expand Document

 The Challenge We Face

 We enterprise software developers know how to write Repeatable and Automatable tests.
-In particular, we rely on Deterministism when we write Unit, Integration, and Acceptance tests to verify expected behavior and to ensure that no Regressions occur as our code base evolves.
-These are core skills in our profession.
-They give us essential confidence that are applications meet our requirements and implement the use cases our customers expect.
+In particular, we rely on Deterministism when we write tests to verify expected behavior and to ensure that no Regressions occur as our code base evolves.
+Why is determinism a key ingredient?
+We know that if we pass the same arguments repeatedly to a function, we will get the same answer back (with special exceptions).
+This property enables our core testing techniques, which give us essential confidence that our applications meet our requirements, that they implement the use cases our customers expect.
+We are accustomed to pass/fail answers!

-Problems arise when we introduce Genenerative AI Models, which are inherently nondeterministic, into our applications.
+Problems arise when we introduce Generative AI Models, which are inherently Probabilistic and hence nondeterministic.
 Can we write the same kinds of tests now?
 If not, what alternative approaches should we use instead?

-In contrast, AI experts (model builders and data scientists) use different tools to build their confidence in how their models perform.
-Specifically, Probability and Statistics, tools that were developed long before Generative AI came along, are used to understand the probabilities of possible outcomes, analyze the actual behaviors, and to quantity their confidence in these models.
+In contrast, our AI-expert colleagues (model builders and data scientists) use different tools to build their confidence in how their models perform.
+Specifically, Probability and Statistics, tools that predate Generative AI, are used to understand the probabilities that possible outcomes will be seen, and to analyze and quantify these outcomes statistically.
+This information helps them decide how much to trust their models will be behave as desired.
+Rarely are pass/fail answers available here.

 Developer to AI Expert Spectrum